 STEVIA & XYLITOL

 Stevia and Xylitol are not fermentable by the yeast.
 They are not recommend to use in Kombucha brewing.
 The only batches I made with stevia ended up with mold.
 If you have had a different experience with stevia, I’d love to hear about it!

-So What Do I Use?
+So What Do We Use?

 There are lots of other types of sweeteners not listed here that can be used in brewing Kombucha – brown rice syrup, glucose, sorbital, dextrose etc. If you have experience in brewing with any of these types of sugar, I’d love to hear more about it!